antor44/livestream_video/Audio-Transcription-Chrome/README.md

 A: This Chrome extension program is based on WhisperLive, which is based on faster-whisper, a highly optimized implementation of OpenAI's Whisper AI.
 The performance of the transcription largely depends on this software.
 For English, you can expect very good transcriptions of video or audio streams even on low-end or older PCs, including those that are at least 10 years old.
 You can easily configure the application with models such as small.en or base.en, which offer excellent transcriptions for English.
 Even the tiny.en model, despite its small size, provides great results.
 However, transcriptions of other major languages are not as good with small models, and minority languages do not perform well at all.
 For these, you will need a better CPU or a supported GPU.

-**Q: Some transcribed texts are difficult to read when words keep changing, and some phrases disappear o appear to be cut off.
+**Q: Some transcribed texts are difficult to read when words keep changing, and some phrases disappear or appear to be cut off.
 Why is that?**

 A: The extension relies on the output texts from the WhisperLive server, which uses a special technique to achieve real-time transcriptions.
 It first rapidly transcribes the most recent chunk of audio, and then re-transcribes them with better context.
 This causes frequent changes in the transcribed words.
 This is inherent to Whisper AI, which is not designed for real-time transcriptions.
 Processing online videos is very challenging due to the somewhat random nature of this transcription algorithm.
 Moreover, the output format and length of the transcribed texts from the WhisperLive server are even more unpredictable.